DavidAJohnston/DecentralizedApplications/README.md

-Second, because traditional corporations may engage in several techniques to raise capital (like selling shares of its stock and pay dividends or borrowing against its stock and pay interest) that a DApp does not need.
-The concept of a DApp is so powerful and elegant, because it does not include these traditional corporate techniques.
-The ownership of the DApp’s tokens is all that is required for the holder to use the system.
+Second, because traditional corporations may engage in several techniques to raise capital (like selling shares of its stock and pay dividends or borrowing against its stock and pay interest) that a Dapp does not need.
+The concept of a Dapp is so powerful and elegant, because it does not include these traditional corporate techniques.
+The ownership of the Dapp’s tokens is all that is required for the holder to use the system.
 It’s that simple.
 The value of the tokens is determined by how much people value the application.
-All the incentives, all the monetization, all the qys to raise capital are built into this beautifully simple structure.
-DApps are not required to recreate the functions that used to be necessary in centralized corporations in order to balance the power of shareholders and offer returns for investors and employees.
+All the incentives, all the monetization, all the ways to raise support are built into this beautifully simple structure.
+Dapps are not required to recreate the functions that used to be necessary in centralized corporations in order to balance the power of shareholders and offer returns for investors and employees.

-### Classification of DApps
+### Classification of Dapps

 There are several characteristics according to which decentralized applications can be classified.
-For the purposes of this paper, we will classify DApps based on whether they have their own block chain or they use the block chain of another DApp.
-Based on this criterion, there are three types of DApps.
+For the purposes of this paper, we will classify Dapps based on whether they have their own block chain or they use the block chain of another Dapp.
+Based on this criterion, there are three types of Dapps.

 **Type I** decentralized applications have their own block chain.
 Bitcoin is the most famous example of a type I decentralized application